nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/626-registrar-demo-app.md

-# Registrar Demo App Usage
+# Build 5 Registrar Web Application

 The Registrar Demo App is a web-based user interface running on the access point which allows you to send sign and send verifiable credential claims as if you were a network owner.